The Cinematic Tools Alfred Hitchcock Used to Toy with Your Emotions

 "I don’t care about the subject matter; I don’t care about the acting; but I do care about the pieces of film and the photography and the soundtrack and all of the technical ingredients that made the audience scream."

-He believed that the basic parts of a film — images, sounds, as well as their relation to each other (editing) — inherently affect a viewer emotionally, mentally, and psychologically, whether that leads to scream, cry, and become angry.
+He believed that the basic parts of a film — images, sounds, as well as their relation to each other (editing) — inherently affect a viewer emotionally, mentally, and psychologically, whether that leads the audience to scream, cry, or become angry.

 When it comes to producing an audience's reaction, Hitchcock essentially thought that the subject matter was inconsequential.
 In other words, if you want the viewer to feel anxious, it doesn't matter what the subject matter is as long as it's shot and edited in a certain way.
 He demonstrated this idea when he explained a major concept of Soviet Montage Theory called the Kuleshov Effect.